 - You can enter a buying process that already is in progress.
 You may have been on the other end of this.
 Think of a situation where you were several calls, weeks, or months into a sales discussion with a prospect.
 Perhaps you were already well into the proposal phase.
 Then, suddenly, you are informed another competitor has entered the picture.
 What?
 You've done the tilling, planting, and nurturing, and they come later attempting to harvest the crop!
 Well, that's fair.
 But you want to be that guy, and prospecting does this for you. - Phone calling creates immediate opportunities for you that you never would have had previously.
-Hopefully, this does not come as a shock: Only a minuscule percentage of the world's population is looking for what you sell right now or looking to buy from someone different.
-But a phone call can change all of that by bringing someone into a sales process immediately-even when they were not previously considering doing anything differently. - Calling creates future opportunities.
-To somewhat contradict the previous point, you can surely create immediate opportunities, but let's be real: Most of the people you call will not enter into an active sales cycle with you at that immediate moment.
+Hopefully, this does not come as a shock: Only a minuscule percentage of the world's population is looking for what you sell right now or is looking to buy from someone different.
+But a phone call can change all of that by bringing clients into a sales process immediately-even when they were not previously considering doing anything differently. - Calling creates future opportunities.
+To somewhat contradict the previous point, you can surely create immediate opportunities, but let's be realistic: Most of the people you call will not enter into an active sales cycle with you at that immediate moment.
 Some will simply and flat out not be prospects.
 However, there may be a future fit with others, even if the timing is not right today.
-Therefore, with regular prospecting, you methodically fill your pipeline with qualified prospects whom you subsequently enter into your stay-in-touch marketing campaign, so that when the time is right, you are top-of-mind.
+Therefore, with regular prospecting, you methodically fill your pipeline with qualified prospects whom you subsequently enter into your automated stay-in-touch marketing campaign, so that when the time is right, you are top-of-mind. - It sharpens your sales skills.
+Anyone can react to an order or respond to a warm lead who contacts you.
+But the more you practice regularly-doing the right things-the better you become.
+Many salespeople left the profession over the past five years because it simply isn't as easy as it used to be.
+Good prospectors, however, are always in demand.

-- It sharpens your sales skills.
-Anyone can reactively take an order or respond to a warm lead who contacts you.
-The more you practice regularly, the better you become. - It's motivating!
+It's motivating!
 When you take action on anything and move toward a goal-especially if it is just a bit scary-it is impossible to feel down or depressed.
 Your mind becomes preoccupied with the task at hand, and you inherently find ways to accomplish it.